 M.Eng., Polytechnic University of Tirana (Albania); Ph.D., Philipps-Universität Marburg (Germany)

-Visit my web site for information about my teaching and research.
+Visit my website for more information on my research, teaching, and other interests.